decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The operations of this section make use of functions and sub-routines defined in [Utility Operations](#utility-operations).
 More specifically,

 - `hash_to_scalar` is defined in (#hash-to-scalar)
+- `messages_to_scalars` is defined in (#messages-to-scalars)
 - `calculate_domain` and `calculate_challenge` are defined in (#domain-calculation) and (#challenge-calculation) correspondingly.
 - `serialize`, `signature_to_octets`, `octets_to_signature`, `proof_to_octets`, `octets_to_proof` and `octets_to_pubkey` are defined in (#serialization)

-The following operations also make use of the `create_generators` operation defined in (#generators-calculation), to create generator points on `G1` (see [Messages and Generators](#generators)).
+The following operations also make use of the `create_generators` operation defined in (#generators-calculation), to create generator points on `G1` (see (#generators)).
 Note that the values of those points depends only on a cipheruite defined seed.
 As a result, the output of that operation can be cached to avoid unnecessary calls to the `create_generators` procedure.
 See (#generators-calculation) for more details.

 **Note** Some of the utility functions used by the core operations of this section could fail (ABORT).
 In that case, the calling operation MUST also immediately abort.